Rankings-Dependent Preferences: A Real Goods Matching Experiment: Introduction

-The standard critique is that these data cannot be taken at face value, because the Boston mechanism gives clear incentives for agents to manipulate their preferences, even in the absence of rankings dependence (see \cite{dur2018identifying} for evidence of such behavior in a real-world school choice environment).
-However, if preferences are indeed rankings-dependent, this gives a stronger argument for mechanisms in which more agents receive objects they report as higher-ranked: if more agents are receiving their reported first choices, and this in turn gives agents additional rankings-dependent utility, then such mechanisms can lead to increased total welfare.
-Indeed, in discussions with school district administrators, this is one argument that has been given for continued use of the Boston mechanism over strategyproof alternatives: parents just do not like to get something they ranked low in their list (Cambridge, MA School District, personal communication).
+Investigating questions of rankings-dependent utility is important because if rankings-dependent utility is an extant phenomenon, there are consequences for real-world market design.
+Indeed, the main motivation for this paper was discussions with school district administrators who continue to prefer the Boston mechanism over strategyproof alternatives such as deferred acceptance, because Boston gives more students their reported first choices.
+The standard critique is that this data cannot be taken at face-value, because the Boston mechanism gives clear incentives for agents to manipulate their preferences, even in the absence of rankings dependence (see \cite{dur2018identifying} for evidence of such behavior in a real-world school choice environment).
+The response from administrators is that while they understand this argument in theory, it is missing an important issue in practice: \emph{parents just do not like to get something they ranked low in their list} (Cambridge, MA School District, personal communication).
+If this is correct, then this should be incorporated into matching market models to better reflect how real-world agents make decisions in mechanisms and evaluate outcomes.

-Thus, rankings-dependence has potentially important consequences for matching market design, and so determining whether these factors are relevant in practice is crucial.
-This is the main contribution of our paper: we design and implement a laboratory experiment to test the hypothesis of rankings-dependent utility.
-In our experiment, participants play in a matching market with five agents and five goods.
-As in most real-world implementations of matching markets, they play a one-shot game in which they are asked to submit a rank-order list of the five goods, and a mechanism is used to determine the final allocation to each agent.
+Thus, the main contribution of this paper is to test this hypothesis: we design and implement a experiment to explore the existence (or lack thereof) of rankings-dependent utility.
+This would be nearly impossible to do in a field setting, as people usually participate in a mechanism only once and it would be impossible to disentangle their fundamental value from any potential rankings-dependent utility.
+Thus, we use a laboratory experiment, which will allow us to do precisely that.